-How long does a "records" appointment take?
+How long does taking records take?

 Taking records for an Invisalign® case usually requires about an hour, or maybe an hour and a half, of appointment time.
-Your dentist may do some of the work but more likely most of it will be delegated to one of their assistants.
+Your dentist may do some of the work, but more likely most of it will be delegated to one of their assistants.

 Some dentists require a down payment at the completion of this appointment.
 Rather than be caught off-guard, you should check to see what your dentist's policy is.

-3) The Invisalign® prescription form.
+Step #3 - The Invisalign® prescription form.

 This is just a formal document that specifies details about your current status, the way your dentist wants your case treated, and the type of tooth-alignment changes that are sought.

-Your records will then be sent to Align Technology, Inc.
+Your records are sent to Align Technology.

-4) Invisalign® will transform your impressions into digital information.
+Step #4 - Invisalign® will transform your impressions into digital information.

-Technicians at Align Technology will perform a digital scan your dental impressions using a CT (computed tomography) scanner.
+Technicians at Align Technology will perform a digital scan of your dental impressions using a CT (computed tomography) scanner.
 They'll then take this data and create an on-screen 3-D model of your upper and lower teeth.

 A technician will create your treatment simulation.

-Once the virtual modeling of your teeth has been completed and your prescription form has been evaluated, an Invisalign® technician will create an on-screen animation showing a sequence of tooth movements that can give the treatment results that your dentist has requested.
+Once the virtual modeling of your teeth has been completed and your prescription form has been evaluated, an Invisalign® technician will create an on-screen animation showing a sequence of tooth movements that can give the results that your dentist has requested.

-5) Your dentist will evaluate and OK your treatment animation.
+Step #5 - Your dentist will evaluate and OK your treatment animation.

 This software gives your dentist the ability to evaluate your animation from any angle.
-Your dentist can request changes to the proposed treatment plan, if they feel they are needed.
+After viewing it, your dentist can request changes to the proposed treatment plan if they feel they are needed.

-Ask if you can see your treatment animation.
+Ask if you can see your animation.

 Your dentist may want to show your simulation to you, so they can get your input.

-6) Invisalign® will make your aligners.
+Step #6 - Invisalign® will make your sets of aligners.

 Once your dentist's approval has been received, Align Technology will take your case's digital information and use it to manufacture a series of upper and lower dental casts.

-Each cast will represent a specific stage that your teeth will need to take at a specific point during your treatment.
+- Each one represents a specific stage that your teeth will need to take at a specific point during your treatment.